Boltzmann to Landau from the Gradient Flow Perspective: Lower semicontinuous convergence of the dissipations in the grazing collision limit

 The last line is obtained by integrating by parts the differential operator $\tn$ using the smoothness and compact support of $\psi$ and $V$.
-Of course, by our construction of $\psi$, the cross term contributes nothing owing to~\eqref{eq:tnPoisson}.
+Of course, by our construction of $\psi$, the cross term contributes nothing owing to~\eqref{eq:tnPoisson}. \end{proof} Using~\Cref{lem:lemlaptn}, we can further majorize the Landau dissipation from~\eqref{eq:sqrtlanantisymm}